goldcaddy77/warthog-starter/README.md

   <a href="https://gitter.im/warthog-graphql/community?utm_source=badge&amp;utm_medium=badge&amp;utm_campaign=pr-badge&amp;utm_content=badge"><img src="https://badges.gitter.im/warthog-graphql/community.svg" alt="Join the chat at https://gitter.im/warthog-graphql/community"></a>
 </p>

+## Play with API

+This project is currently running on Heroku at [warthog-starter.herokuapp.com/graphql](https://warthog-starter.herokuapp.com/graphql).
+Feel free to play around with it.

 ## Development Setup

 To get things set up in development, where everything will run in `ts-node`, run `yarn bootstrap`.

 ### Running the server

-Run `yarn start:ts` to run the server.
+Run `yarn start:dev` to run the server.

 ### Using GraphQL Playground

-When you run `yarn start:ts`, it will open [graphql-playground](https://github.com/prisma/graphql-playground).
+When you run `yarn start:dev`, it will open [graphql-playground](https://github.com/prisma/graphql-playground).
 When in the playground, you can issue queries and mutations against the API.

 ### Running tests